sourcefrog/cargo-mutants/README.md

 There's lots of good advice on the web, including <https://matklad.github.io/2021/09/04/fast-rust-builds.html>.

-In particular, on Linux, using the [Mold linker](https://github.com/rui314/mold) can improve build times significantly: because cargo-mutants does many incremental builds, link time is important.

 Rust doctests are pretty slow, so if you're using them only as testable documentation and not to assert correctness of the code, you can skip them with `cargo mutants -- --all-targets`.